-- 1. Turn Tiling on by toggling the button in the pane header. - 2.
-Set the Width and Height fields to the size and orientation of paper that you wish to print on, or you can select the number of rows and columns instead. - 3.
-Set the Overlap size.
-The overlap makes each tile overlap so you can tape multiple panels together and corrects for printer margins if you are not printing borderless. - 4.
-Set the file type for the newly created files for each tile. - 5.
-Set the destination folder for the new files.
-Each file will be named with the original filename and the tile indicated in the filename.
+- 1. Turn Tiling on by toggling the button in the pane header.

+- 2. Set the Width and Height fields to the size and orientation of paper that you wish to print on, or you can select the number of rows and columns instead.

+- Tiling ∽

+Tile Size:

+Width 8 inches ∨

+Height 10 inches ∨

+Overlap 0 inches ∨

+Tile Count 15

+- 3. Set the Overlap size.
+The overlap makes each tile overlap so you can tape multiple panels together and corrects for printer margins if you are not printing borderless.